 Describe interprofessional team strategies for improving care and early detection of human trafficking victims.

-Human trafficking is a pressing public health concern which transcends all races, social classes, demographics, and gender.
+Human trafficking is a pressing public health concern that transcends all races, social classes, demographics, and gender.
 No population is exempt from the ever-present threat of traffickers.
-Human traffickers are motivated by greed, driven by quota, devoid of respect for human rights, preying upon the vulnerable, and damaging the psychological and physical well-being of their victims.
+Human traffickers are motivated by greed, driven by quota, lack respect for human rights, prey upon the vulnerable, and damage their victims' psychological and physical well-being.
 The extent of the economic and social impacts on society are unknown and require further research to define and guide community-based care, protocols, and formal curriculum changes.

 Financial and Global Statistics

 Human trafficking is a $150 billion industry globally.
-In fact, the International Labour Organization's (ILO) 2016 estimate reveals that 40.3 million people were victimized worldwide through modern-day slavery, 5.4 victims per every thousand people in the world.
-Of these 40.3 million victims in 2016, 29 million were women and girls (72% of total amount).
+The International Labour Organization's (ILO) 2016 estimate reveals that 40.3 million people were victimized worldwide through modern-day slavery, 5.4 victims per every thousand people worldwide.
+Of these 40.3 million victims in 2016, 29 million were women and girls (72% of the total).
 Almost 5 million in 2016 were victims of forced sexual exploitation globally, with children making up more than 20% of that number.
-According to new 2016 global estimates, data collected by the ILO and the Walk Free Foundation (WFF) in partnership with the International Organization for Migration (IOM) as part of their contribution to the Sustainable Development Goals (SDG), puts the number close to 25 million persons who have been subjected to forced labor worldwide, and 15.4 million in forced marriages.
-The common thread that binds them together is the loss of freedom.
-Exact numbers of trafficking victims are difficult to quantitate due to the concealed nature of the rapidly progressing disease and public health emergency.
+According to new 2016 global estimates, data collected by the ILO and the Walk Free Foundation (WFF) in partnership with the International Organization for Migration (IOM) as part of their contribution to the Sustainable Development Goals (SDG), puts the number close to 25 million persons who have been subjected to forced labor worldwide and 15.4 million in forced marriages.
+Loss of freedom is the common thread that binds them together.
+The exact number of trafficking victims is difficult to quantitate due to the concealed nature of the rapidly progressing disease and public health emergency.